PagerDuty-Samples/pagerduty-bulk-user-mgr-sample/README.md

 #### Request Auth Token
 When PagerDuty returns the Authorization Code, it's time to request an Access Token.
 This is done by making a POST request to `https://app.pagerduty.com/oauth/token` as seen below.
+Notice, that we're now passing the original value of `code_verifier` that we generated earlier in the flow.
+This is done at the last step so that the server can gaurantee that otherwise state-less request is coming from the same client source--ensuring that the `authorization_code` sent from PagerDuty was not intercepted in the wild.
+The server will have stored the value for `code_challenge_method` from earlier and will use it along with `code_verifier` to validate the request.

 ```javascript
 let requestTokenUrl = `https://app.pagerduty.com/oauth/token?` +